tiefenauer/long-haul/_pages/dl_2_improving_deep_neural_networks.md

 |train set error **high**| high bias and variance | you got lucky (unrealistic case) |
 |train set error **low**| high bias | your model performs well |

-If your model suffers of high bias, you could train a bigger network, train loner (i.e. more iterations) or choose a different architecture.
+If your model suffers of high bias, you could train a bigger network, train longer (i.e. more iterations) or choose a different architecture.
 If your model suffers of high variance you should try to get more training data or apply some of the regularization techniques presented below.

 To assess the quality of a model the **difference** between bias and variance is relevant.
 Generally, we try to keep this difference as small as possible.